Central Station (Los Angeles): History

 Passenger trains began operating at the station's new tracks on December 1, 1914.
 The station building opened on May 2, 1915.
 In 1918, just over 50% of all passenger traffic was provided via Southern Pacific and Central Station.
 The Union Pacific Railroad, which had its main Los Angeles train station (built 1891) damaged in a fire, began operating from the station in 1924.

 In addition to long-distance trains, the station was served by the two local electric railways.
 Pacific Electric Red Cars stopped at the station until 1950, calling at Ceres and Central on the west side of the building.
 Passengers could get cars to Sierra Vista, Pasadena, Edendale, Long Beach and San Pedro.
 By 1938, the Los Angeles Railway Yellow streetcar lines D, U, and 3 stopped in front of the building on Central Avenue.

-In 1926 voters in Los Angeles voted 51% to 49% to build a union station.
+In 1926, the citizens of Los Angeles voted 51% to 49% to build a union station.
 All long-distance passenger services were transferred to the new Los Angeles Union Station upon that building's completion in 1939.
-Pacific Electric cars continued to run here until September 1940 when trips were rerouted to the Subway Terminal Building.
+Pacific Electric cars continued to Central Station until September 1940, after which trips were rerouted to the Subway Terminal Building.

 The Central Station was demolished on August 22, 1956.